decentralized-identity/keri/docs/Q-and-A.md

 - Signatures
 - W3C DIDs
 ## Actions you should be comfortable with
-- Amend knowledge and keep existing knowledge up to date
+- Accrue knowledge and keep existing knowledge up to date
 - create a key pair safely and back it up safely
 - sweep to a new wallet